Sep 6th, 2019

 The audacious machinations of Putin's Russia are put on blast in Lucy Prebble's ingeniously staged telling of the poisoning of Alexander Litvinenko, adapted from Luke Harding's book about the case.
 Told from the heartbreaking perspective of Marina, his wife (an incredible performance from Myanna Burning), who fought for years for an enquiry, Prebble takes us into the eye of the storm, expertly imbuing the farcical nature of the plot to kill the ex-detective with pathos and poignancy - and dash of vaudeville.

-But this time, this grandstanding is shouted down by Marina and Sasha, who fulfill their story, ending up back in the hospital, stepping out of character to beg the audience to recognise what has happened, and the miscarriage of justice that led multiple British governments to downplay the murder in favor of political and economic reasoning.
+But this time, this grandstanding is shouted down by Marina and Sasha, who fulfil their story, ending up back in the hospital, stepping out of character to beg the audience to recognise what has happened, and the miscarriage of justice that led multiple british governments to downplay the murder in favor of political and econmic reasoning.
 It's stark and brave, and wholly astonishing.
 Sharing just a little of the painful frustration leaves you filled with anger and sympathy.
 I left the theatre nearly in tears at the sheer unfairness of it all.